 This week Florida's seven Supreme Court justices heard arguments for and against enabling slot machines at a small horse track in Gadsden County.
 If a minimum of 4 justice’s rule in favor of Gretna Racing, the choice might clear the method for slots to sprout, without legislative action, in a minimum of five other counties, consisting of Brevard.

-If justices heed the state law at problem, and listen to legislators who passed it, they'll rightly reject the track's bid and block this big-time, back-door expansion of gambling with this website.
+If justices heed the state law at problem, and listen to legislators who passed it, they'll rightly reject the track's bid and block this big-time, back-door expansion of gambling with zodiac casino website.

 Presently, Florida permits slots at state-licensed off-tracks betting horse and pet dog tracks, and jai-alai frontons in only two counties, Miami-Dade and Broward.
 That authorization came from a 2004 constitutional change approved statewide by voters, followed by the passage of regional referendums to allow slots in both counties.

 Because of a federal law, slot machines also are permitted at 7 gambling establishments owned by the Seminole Tribe of Florida.
 But the 2010 gambling compact in between the Seminoles and the state gave the tribe exclusive rights to operate slots beyond gaming houses in Miami-Dade and Broward counties.

 A lawyer and part-owner of the Gretna track argued before justices that a state law the Legislature passed in 2009 to broaden free spins no deposit slot machines to another track in Miami-Dade likewise provided other counties consent to hold their own mandates to permit slots at local gaming houses.
 Gadsden County voters licensed slots in a 2012 referendum.
 Voters in 5 other counties have actually green-lighted slots in similar referendums.

-Their analysis was supported in no unsure terms by state Sen. Bill Galvano, a Bradenton Republican and lawyer who was the point male on gambling policy framed by bet 99 in the Florida House when the 2009 law was drafted and passed.
+Their analysis was supported in no unsure terms by state Sen. Bill Galvano, a Bradenton Republican and lawyer who was the point male on gambling policy in the Florida House when the 2009 law was drafted and passed.
 "It was not the intent of the Legislature to unlock for counties to hold their own mandates to permit the expansion of slots," he told The Miami Herald/Tampa Bay Times Tallahassee Bureau.